-RECOMMENDED TEXTS AND MATERIALS Robert & Collins, Dictionnaire anglais/français - français/anglais Le nouveau Bescherelle : l'art de conjuguer Morton, Jacqueline English Grammar for Students of French, 4th Ed.
-2007 These books are available at the French Centre (Craigie Hall C 301) COURSE NOTES 1.
-The information on the course outline posted on Blackboard and on the FIS website is not binding and can change according to the needs of the class.
+RECOMMENDED TEXTS AND MATERIALS

+Robert & Collins, Dictionnaire anglais/français - français/anglais Le nouveau Bescherelle : l'art de conjuguer Morton, Jacqueline English Grammar for Students of French, 4th Ed.
+2007 These books are available at the French Centre (Craigie Hall C 301)

+COURSE NOTES

+1. The information on the course outline posted on D2L and on the FIS website is not binding and can change according to the needs of the class.

 2. Classroom Etiquette: practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
 You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy!
 For this reason, it is essential to establish an atmosphere of mutual respect in the classroom.
 Please be attentive and listen not only to your instructor but also to your classmates when they speak.

 3. To derive the utmost benefit of instruction, daily attendance is essential.
 Attending class is extremely beneficial to hear and speak French, to interact with others and to receive instant feedback from your instructor and your peers.
 The instructor should be informed of any reason for prolonged absence.

 4. Late assignments and missed tests policy: a student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
 The instructor at his or her own discretion may transfer the percentage weight for a test to another test.
 Your instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
 Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments.
-5. There is no mid-term examination.
-All tests are cumulative.

-6. Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers.
-7. Labs will start the week of January 14.
-The labs are an integral part of this course.
+5. Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers.

+6. Labs will start on September 19 (No lab the first week of classes).
+Labs are an integral part of this course.
 They are mandatory and attendance will be taken.
 Oral participation in the labs will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
-The topic and the rubrics of the oral presentation are posted on Blackboard.
-Please bring your workbook ("Cahier") to the lab.
+The topic and the rubrics of the oral presentation are posted on D2L.
+Please bring your workbook and your book to the lab.
 Written and comprehension exercises will be done in the lab on a regular basis.

-8. There is no final examination 9.
-The final comprehension examination is scheduled the last week of class.
-10. Students are expected to check the Blackboard page on a regular basis for announcements, homework, assignments, marks and tentative schedule.
-11. Please mute your cell phone during class.
+7. Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks and tentative schedule.

+8. Please mute your cell phone during class.

-12. Students are advised to read the excerpt on PLAGIARISM.
+9. Students are advised to read the excerpt on PLAGIARISM.